alangpierce/alangpierce.github.io/source/_posts/2014-07-07-bigbingo-khan-academys-new-bigquery-backed-a-b-testing-framework.markdown

 ![The architecture](/images/architecture.png)

+Here's how the data flows from a user-facing request to BigQuery, then to the dashboard UI:

-* When a user enters into an A/B test, that event is recorded through a log statement.
-The user's alternative is chosen as a deterministic function of the user ID and the experiment name, and the configuration for all experiments is just a Python file in the code, so there's no need to make any RPCs for this operation.
+1. When a user enters into an A/B test, that event is recorded through a log statement.
+The user's alternative is chosen through a deterministic function similar to `hash(experiment_name + user_id) % num_alternatives`, so no RPCs are necessary to coordinate that information.
-* When a user triggers a conversion event, it is recorded through a log statement.
+2. When a user triggers a conversion event, it is recorded through a log statement.
-* In the hourly LogToBigQuery log export process, the raw log events (called "bingo events") are parsed and extracted into custom BigQuery columns to be included in the normal request logs tables.
+3. In the hourly LogToBigQuery log export process, the raw log events (called "bingo events") are parsed and extracted into custom BigQuery columns to be included in the normal request logs tables.
-* Every two hours, the BigBingo Summarize task runs and processes the new logs to compute the latest A/B test numbers.
+4. Every two hours, the BigBingo Summarize task runs and processes the new logs to compute the latest A/B test numbers.
 That data is then cleaned up and copied to a "publish" dataset.
-* The BigBingo dashboard, a web UI, queries these results to disply all data about a given experiment:
+5. The BigBingo dashboard, a web UI, queries these results to disply all data about a given experiment:

 ![BigBingo dashboard](/images/dashboard.png)